Sounds dreamy, doesn’t it?

 If you want to sell products or services to your readers, you must learn the art of persuasion.

-You must persuade your readers that your product or service is worth the investment.
+You must persuade your readers that your product or service, and even your affiliations are worth the investment.
 You must persuade them you’ll fix their most pressing problems.
 You must persuade them to trust that you’ll deliver.

 Jon’s emails are a great example of persuasion in action.
 You can steal his techniques and use them in your own emails.